 When you know where you have to go and you have gathered the necessary documents, you only have to apply for the visa and wait.
 Be sure to follow the steps indicated by your consulate.

 Once you leave your passport in the hands of the consulate you can relax, the difficult part is done.
 The visa will be ready in approximately one week (four to five business days).
 While you wait for your visa, you can start to look for where you are going to stay or what else you can do during your time in Bogotá.

 Now you are all set!
 With the visa on your passport, you just need to pack your bags and prepare for an incredible experience, enjoying all the wonders Colombia and Bogotá have to offer while working with incredible people.
 You see, it is not that difficult and now you have all the information you need to know about your Colombian work visa!

-Now, It is important that you know that if you are not fluent in Spanish, you will probably need to learn the language in order to work and live in this incredible country, but do not worry we have that covered for you too, just go to our Where to study Spanish in Bogota article.
+Now, It is important that you know that if you are not fluent in Spanish, you will probably need to learn the language in order to work and live in this incredible country, but do not worry we have that covered for you too, just go to our best Spanish schools in Colombia article.

 Go to our homepage and start planning everything you are going to do when you arrive!
-You will probably want to read “Top 10 Reasons to Live in Bogotá”, “Bogotá at a glance” and many other articles that will help make your stay in Bogotá perfect!
+You will probably want to read “Bogotá at a glance” and many other articles that will help make your stay in Bogotá perfect!